magento/merchdocs/src/system/data-import-product-images.md

     _Images File Directory_

     {:.bs-callout-tip}
     Leave the **Images File Directory** blank to use the `<Magento-root-folder>/var/import/images` directory.
-Beginning with Magento version 2.3.2, this is the default import images base directory.
+Beginning with Adobe Commerce and Magento Open Source version 2.3.2, this is the default import images base directory.

     If importing multiple images for a single `sku`, insert the images in a column named `additional_images` (add the column if not already added), separated by commas.
 Example: `image02.jpg,image03.jpg`